From forest to pasture

 Hedges on the region’s dairy farms are usually either boxthorn or barberry.
 Boxthorn is used in coastal and south Taranaki where hedges are exposed to salt-laden winds.
 Barberry hedges predominate in the wetter areas of the mountain.
 Unless trimmed, both species can grow to an immense size, and this spawned a bizarre assortment of home-made mechanical hedgecutters – some involving customised tanks and tractors – from the 1950s on.
 Boxthorn has been declared a pest plant and cannot be propagated, sold or planted.

-In the early 2000s only 30% of the former forests remained – most had been replaced by pasture.
+In the 2010s only 30% of the former forests remained – most had been replaced by pasture.
 Dairy cows were the most common large mammal, and introduced blackbirds, house sparrows and starlings were the most abundant birds.

 Like much of New Zealand, Taranaki has battled with introduced plants that have become pests.
 Farmers have fought gorse, Californian thistles, giant buttercup, foxgloves and many other weeds that invade pasture.
 Native mānuka and carpet fern also quickly reclaim hill-country pasture if not controlled.